Paul Harsley: Scunthorpe United

 He broke into Scunthorpe's first team on 20 September 1997, aged 18, in a 1–0 defeat at Barnet, replacing Alejandro Calvo García as a late substitute.
-His first season was quite successful, as he made fifteen appearances in all, scoring his first professional goal against Exeter City.
-His second season with the club was to prove far more prolific however.
-He made 42 appearances as his club won promotion via the Third Division play-off Final at the end of the 1998–99 season.
+His first season was quite successful, as he made 15 appearances in all, scoring his first professional goal against Exeter City.
+His second season with the club was to prove far more prolific, however.
+He made 42 appearances as his club won promotion via the Third Division play-off final at the end of the 1998–99 season.
 The final itself took place at Wembley Stadium on his 21st birthday, where they defeated Leyton Orient 1–0.
 He was also given the club's Player of the Year award, the Ernie Storey Memorial Trophy.

-Harsley was an ever-present for Scunthorpe's Second Division season, though he was unable to help the club avoid relegation in 23rd place.
-He maintained his first team spot in 2000–01, but was released by the club at the end of the season, subsequently joining Halifax Town on a free transfer on 1 July 2001.
+Harsley was an ever-present for Scunthorpe's Second Division season.
+However, he could not help the club avoid relegation in 23rd place.
+He maintained his first-team spot in 2000–01, but was released by the club at the end of the season, subsequently joining Halifax Town on a free transfer on 1 July 2001.

 Halifax Town

-He spent one season at Halifax; which proved to be highly successful on an individual level, with Harsley ending up as their top scorer with twelve goals from fifty games; however the team performed extremely poorly and they were relegated out of the English Football League, a full nine points below Bristol Rovers.
-Throughout the campaign he was linked with big money moves to First Division clubs, but nothing came of the speculation.
+He spent one season at Halifax, which proved to be highly successful on an individual level, with Harsley ending up as their top scorer with twelve goals from fifty games; however, the team performed extremely poorly, and they were relegated out of the English Football League, a full nine points below Bristol Rovers.
+Throughout the campaign, he was linked with big money moves to First Division clubs, but nothing came of the speculation.